msseibel/msseibel/README.md

-I am a master student at the TU Ilmenau.
-Currently I use machine learning for the visualization and interpretation of M/EEG data.
+I am a research assistant at the TU Ilmenau.
+Currently, I use machine learning for the visualization and interpretation of M/EEG data.

 <!---
 msseibel/msseibel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.